P7XCKD/NF/Notes Factory/Semister 5/EDS/qb/eds pt qb to do.md

 - [ ] Q.9
 ### Explain the concept of value creation with an example. **6M**

 > **Value creation** is the process of providing a product or service that is worth more to a customer than the cost and effort it took to produce it.
-It's about solving a customer's problem n a way they are willing to pay for.
+It's about solving a customer's problem in a way they are willing to pay for.
 The value a customer gets minus the cost to make the product is the **profit** for the business.

 ***